Ask A Healer Water & Hydration Articles

 MMS, or Master Mineral Supplement (previously known as Miracle Mineral Supplement), is a solution of sodium chlorite that has been activated with citric acid or other activator to create chlorine dioxide, a potent water purifier.

-Jim Humble called this activated sodium chlorite Miracle Mineral Supplement (name later changed to Master Mineral Supplement) because he discovered that MMS is more than a water purifier.
+More About MMS:Back in the early days, Jim Humble called this activated sodium chlorite Miracle Mineral Supplement because he discovered that MMS is more than a water purifier.
+The name was later changed to Master Mineral Supplement.
 Jim Humble has written several books about MMS and he says it is effective against a host of bacteria and parasites and may help the body rid itself of parasites, toxic miasms, bacterial residue, viral residue, etc.

 Chlorine Dioxide is not approved by the FDA for such use and no claims are made of such results.
 The information on how MMS can help the body release toxins and detox is, at this point, very largely ancedotal although Jim Humble himself did quite a bit of documentation on the use of Master Mineral Supplement to treat malaria and other conditions.
 In addition there has been a double blind clinical study which showed promising results.
 (1982 -- oddly, that information has been removed from the nih.gov website) or, if it's still there I can't find it.